SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

     ![Create new Role Collection ](./images/21.png)

-26. Provide a **CloudIntegrationSender** as the name and a description for the new Role Collection.
+26. Provide **CloudIntegrationSender** as the name and a description for the new Role Collection.

     ![Role Collection name and description](./images/22.png)